A Comparative Evaluation of Quantification Methods: Discussion

-Regarding the choice of datasets, training set sizes and distribution shifts, we aimed to cover a wide range of possible application scenarios.
-However, unintended biases in the selection of the datasets or scenarios might lead to biases in the aggregated results.
-Yet, we would like to note that this study does not include algorithms from the authors or collaborators, such that the authors do not have stakes in any particular outcome.
-In that regard, the authors stress that an on average subpar performance of a specific quantification method does not imply that this method might not excel in other particular scenarios.
+Further, despite the broad range of datasets considered, an analysis as we have just conducted cannot realistically cover all possible application scenarios.
+In that regard, we would like to note that this study does not include algorithms from the authors or collaborators, such that the authors do not have stakes in any particular outcome.

+Finally, the research field of quantification is very dynamic, and more recently published methods such as novel ensemble approaches \citep{donyavi_mc-sq_2024} or the continuous sweep \citep{kloos2023continuous} have not been included in our evaluation.
+Similarly, related problems such as ordinal quantification \citep{sakai-2021-evaluating,castano_ordinal_2024,bunse2024regularization} or multi-label quantification \citep{moreo_multilabel_2024}, which have gained some more research interest recently, are out of scope for this study, and systematic analyses of methods for these problems could pose an interesting avenue for future research.